Alex Chediak (co-author of 5 Paths to the Love of Your Life: Defining Your Dating Style

 and to recognize

-a godly spouse.
-Unfortunately, many singles seem to think only about who is best for themselves.
-They don’t spend enough time looking in the mirror and becoming the sort of person who would make a good partner.
+a potential spouse.
+Unfortunately, many singles seem to think only about what is best for themselves.
+They don’t spend enough time looking in the mirror and becoming the sort of person who would make a good partner for someone else.

-When both the man and the woman are actively growing in their faith, they will better know what to expect from each other and will not waste time if the relationship isn’t right.
+When both the man and the woman are actively growing as mature adults, they will better know what to expect from each other and will not waste each other’s time if the relationship isn’t right.

-Q. So becoming the right kind of partner is more important than hunting for the right partner.
-How do you become the right kind of partner?
+Q. So becoming the right kind of partner is more important than searching for the right partner.
+How do you become the right kind of partner for a potential match?

-The Bible calls us to be the right person — someone who is faithful, mature, committed.
+The right person is someone who is faithful, mature, and committed.
 When you meet someone, think about what you

 bring to the table, rather than how the other person will meet your needs.
-Ask: how am I
+Ask yourself: “How am I

 Jennifer Derryberry Mann is a columnist for